Fanclub (album)

 Fanclub (ファンクラブ, Fankurabu) is the third studio album by Japanese rock band Asian Kung-Fu Generation, released on March 15, 2006.
-The album peaked at number three on Oricon charts and sold 253,137 copies by year's end, eventually becoming the 48th album of the year.
+The album peaked at number three on Oricon charts and sold 253,137 copies by year's end, eventually becoming the 48th best selling album of the year.
 The album included two singles, "Blue Train," which reached number five on the charts, and "World Apart," which earned the band their first number-one single.

 Title meaning

 The album title "fanclub" is derived from the members' disposition toward creativity, their desire to be devoted followers not only of rock, but every type of music and its unique aspects and capabilities.
 The title also reflects their wish for people to love and live with the music in everyday life.

 Track listing

 All songs written and composed by Masafumi Gotō, except: